• Skip to primary navigation

 If you are doing a blended green smoothie with some fruit, keep the fruit ration slightly higher than greens to achieve a smooth consistency and good taste.

-As you see, a well-structured smoothie can efficiently work as a meal replacement, as they are full of fibre and nutrients.
-That’s why we love to have our smoothies for breakfast, and sometimes for late breakfast.
-It’s all depends if we are juicing first thing in the morning or not.
-Whenever we start our day with freshly squeezed green juice, we give it a little time for our stomachs to absorb all the nutritious, and then only have a smoothie as a breakfast meal.
+If we start our day with freshly squeezed green juice or fresh papaya, we give it a little time for our stomachs to absorb all the nutrients, and then only have a smoothie as a breakfast meal.

 References: